initialcapacity/jump-start/README.md

 # Welcome to Cloud Native Weekend

-A simple dashboard for your Cloud Native Weekend exercises - and an exercise intended to prepare your machine for the weekend.
+A simple dashboard for your Cloud Native Weekend exercises and exercise to prepare your machine for the weekend.

 |Project|Status|
 |:---|:---|